Capitalise On Christmas: Marketing Strategies For Small Businesses

 As well as bringing joy and cheer, the Christmas season brings bundles of potential for businesses.
 Crafting your company’s marketing around the festive fun can be a great way to promote your business’s brand and identity – just think about John Lewis.

 Having spent years formulating their Christmas marketing strategy and building up a reputation, John Lewis’s festive adverts are undeniably the most anticipated of the year.
-In 2017, their ‘Moz the monster’ campaign
+In 2020, their ‘GIVE A LITTLE LOVE‘ campaign

-was the most viewed Christmas advert on both Facebook and YouTube within 24 hours of being launched, beating all other retailers by a country mile.
+was the most viewed Christmas advert on both Facebook and YouTube within 24 hours of being launched.

 With consumers starting to make Christmas purchases earlier and earlier each year, if you haven’t already made plans for a seasonal campaign, then now is the time!
 To give you a head start, we’ve gathered together 4 simple, cost effective Christmas marketing strategies you can build into your business and reap the rewards as we get closer and closer to December 25th.